 Most modern organizations are now beginning to recognize the critical need for actionable diversity, equity and inclusion (DEI) initiatives.
-Historically, people from marginalized backgrounds, especially black and indigenous people of color (BIPOC), have had their access to professional and educational opportunities blocked by systemic barriers.
+Historically, people from marginalized backgrounds, especially Black, Indigenous and people of color (BIPOC), have had their access to professional and educational opportunities blocked by systemic barriers.
 This lack of access has led to a striking disparity in representation across all levels in the modern workplace.

 Just 36 percent of entry-level jobs are held by people of color and that number continues to shrink as you look up the ladder.
 In managerial roles, a meager 24 percent of positions are held by people of color, while only 14 percent of executive positions are occupied by non-white employees.